Background and Functions

 Other work of NOAC is carried out directly by the Chair.

-NOAC’s secretariat and ancillary services are provided by the Department of Housing, Planning and Local Government.
+NOAC’s secretariat and ancillary services are provided by the Department of Housing, Local Government and Heritage.
 NOAC’s operations are, however, independent, as required by legislation.